madara-tribe/AI_Edge4th_segmentation/README.md

 # AI_Edge_for_segmentation

-This is quantized model working on hardware as FPGA(ultra96v2).
+This is SIGNATE 4th AI Edge Contest results that are quantized model working on hardware as FPGA(ultra96v2).

 Simply, show this repositry characteristic parts.

 # segmentation result by quantized model on FPGA